DaveSkender/Stock.Indicators/docs/_indicators/Smi.md

 # {{ page.title }}

-Created by William Blau, the Stochastic Momentum Index (SMI) is a double-smoothed variant of the [Stochastic Oscillator]({{site.baseurl}}/indicators/Stoch/#content) on a scale from -100 to 100.
+Created by William Blau, the Stochastic Momentum Index (SMI) oscillator is a double-smoothed variant of the [Stochastic Oscillator]({{site.baseurl}}/indicators/Stoch/#content), depicted on a scale from -100 to 100.
 [[Discuss] :speech_balloon:]({{site.github.repository_url}}/discussions/625 "Community discussion about this indicator")

 ![image]({{site.baseurl}}{{page.image}})